-This September my supervision of the Masters Students at Lincoln University come to an end and it’s been good to see new writers creating their YA fiction, discovering that writing a whole book is a great deal different to a short story or just reading a book you can knock off in a day.
+My supervision of the Masters Students at Lincoln University comes to an end and it’s been good to see new writers creating their YA fiction, discovering that writing a whole book is a great deal different to a short story or just reading a book you can knock off in a day.

 Never make things straightforward.
 It’s the old log in the road trick.
 How many times did they use that trope in TV series ‘The 100’ I wonder?
 Characters get lost, or get found, meet strangers, have sex with the person whose been sent to kill them.
 (The Sting – Robert Redford movie).

 The Prisoner of Heaven by Carlo Ruiz Zafon |

 I decided to read a couple of books I had long put off reading the other day.
 Carlos Ruiz Zafon’s ‘The Prisoner of Heaven’,